ParmEd/ParmEd/doc/structure.rst

    atoms.

 When selecting from a :class:`Structure <parmed.structure.Structure>`
-instance, the return value can be one of three things:
+instance, the return value can be one of two things:

-1. ``None`` if no atoms match the selection criteria
-2. :class:`Atom <parmed.topologyobjects.Atom>` instance if the selection
+1. :class:`Atom <parmed.topologyobjects.Atom>` instance if the selection
-   matches only a single atom.
-This instance is a reference to the original atom, it is *not* a copy.
+   specified only a single atom either by atom index, atom index *within* a residue index, or an atom index *within* a residue index *within* a single chain.
-3. :class:`Structure <parmed.structure.Structure>` with all of the selected
+2. :class:`Structure <parmed.structure.Structure>` with all of the selected
    atoms and all parameters that were present between the selected atoms.
 In this case, a copy is made of all selected atoms.
+If no atoms were selected, the resulting structure is empty, and will evaluate to boolean ``False``.
+   Note that selections return the same type as the original object being selected, so the resulting object may be a subclass of :class:`Structure
+   <parmed.structure.Structure>`.

+**NOTE**

+The return value of a selection---unless it is selecting a single atom---is a *copy* of the original structure, meaning that changes to the result of the slice will *not* change the structure from which you sliced.

+This is not always desirable.
+In cases where you want the resulting structure to contain the *same* atoms, residues, bonds, etc. as the original Structure so that you can simplify the process of modifying a subset of the structure, you want to use the ``view`` descriptor of :class:`Structure
+<parmed.structure.Structure>` instead.
+This is described in more detail below.

 **Let's look at the simplest form of the selection syntax -- by atom index**::